About the Surgery

 “Double stage” refers to the number of steps in the reconstruction.

 Your child will be cared for and closely monitored on the airway unit after surgery.
 Children with a stent or T-tube often have difficulty swallowing after the surgery.
+Increased secretions, drooling, and coughing is common.
 A speech therapist will work with your child to assist with swallowing and eating after the surgery.
+They will check swallowing before your child eats by mouth to make sure that it is safe.
+Tube feeds are started after surgery (if the tube is new for your child it may take a couple days to adjust to the feedings).
+It is not uncommon to go home with a feeding tube still in place.
+We will have a feeding plan in place before going home.

 You will also be shown changes in your child's care, or review any care that you may want or need.
 As your child continues to progress with breathing on his / her own, tolerating feedings, and healing overall, he / she will be cared for in the hospital until ready for discharge.